Lanthanes/More-Spooker-Video-Mod/MoreSpookerVideo/README.md

 # More Spooker Video

 *A mod adding camera video in shop.
 You can also activate all the items and make it all free (in config file).
-You can also increase the camera recording time and increase the number of views to reach per quota.*
+You can set the starting currency, or even increase the camera recording time and increase the number of views to reach per quota.*

 ## Notes
 - Required by all players to work properly!